Brexit Questions and Answers

 The European single market has no internal borders or regulatory obstacles to the free movement of goods and services.
 The single market includes the 27 member states of the EU, as well as other countries such as Switzerland, and Iceland (which is part of the European Economic Area).
 The UK was part of the single market during the transition period.
 Northern Ireland will remain in the single market for goods.
 The EU single market rests on ‘four freedoms’: free movement of goods, capital, services, and people.
 For example, there are no customs duties on goods moving between member states, and EU citizens are free to travel, work, and live in other EU countries.

-The EU customs union is made up of the 27 EU member states which impose a uniform single customs policy on goods entering the EU from third countries: primarily this means the countries apply a common external tariff, and common trade quotas.
+The EU customs union is made up of the 27 EU member states which impose a uniform single customs policy on goods entering the EU from third countries (countries which are not EU members, and are outside its single market and customs union): primarily this means the countries apply a common external tariff, and common trade quotas.
 The customs union enables the single market to operate properly.
 Trade between individual EU member states is free of customs duties.
 EU trade deals are negotiated by the European Commission on behalf of the bloc.

 According to the UK Government, the Frameworks will be “based on established conventions and practices, including that the competence of the devolved institutions will not normally be adjusted without their consent”.
-An amendment was made to the Internal Market Bill (now Act) to acknowledge the role of frameworks and to allow for some regulations to be excluded from the market access principles if agreed through the common frameworks process.
+The Internal Market Act 2020 acknowledges the role of Frameworks and allows for some regulations to be excluded from the market access principles if agreed through the Common Frameworks process.
+The Scottish Government is banning certain single use plastics from 1 June 2022.
+They made the first formal request to exclude these items from the market access principles, which was granted.
 The Internal Market Act operates on the basis of two principles: non-discrimination and mutual recognition.
 Non-discrimination means that regulations in one region of the UK should not discriminate against goods or services from another region of the UK.
 Mutual recognition ensures that any goods and services sold legally in one part of the UK can also be sold in any other part of the UK.

 A series of other Bills and Acts have already, or are in the process of being passed to take account of new UK policy in areas previously governed by EU law.
 These include the Agriculture Act 2020, the Fisheries Act 2020, the Healthcare (European Economic Area and Switzerland Arrangements) Act 2019, and the Immigration and Social Security Co-ordination (EU Withdrawal) Act 2020, as well as the Internal Market Act 2020, Trade Act 2021, and Taxation (Post-transition Period) Act 2020.

-The Northern Ireland Assembly scrutinises secondary legislation in the form of Statutory Rules, another type of secondary legislation, which are made by Northern Ireland Departments, in accordance with powers granted in the primary legislation.
+Subordinate legislation made at the Northern Ireland Assembly is through Statutory Rules which are laid by Northern Ireland Executive Departments, in accordance with powers granted in the primary legislation.

 International relations are a reserved matter, i.e. the responsibility lies with the UK Government and Parliament, rather than with the devolved administrations.
 David Frost was the UK’s Chief Negotiator with the EU, leading the team in the Cabinet Office which worked on the future relationship negotiations.
 Prime Minister Boris Johnson and European Commission President Ursula Von der Leyen were the most senior political figures involved in the negotiations.

-On 1 March 2021, David Frost took up his position as Minister of State in the Cabinet Office with responsibility for oversight of the implementation of the Trade and Cooperation Agreement and the Withdrawal Agreement, including the Protocol on Ireland/Northern Ireland.
-He is co-chair of the Withdrawal Agreement Joint Committee, and the Trade and Cooperation Agreement Partnership Council.
-Lord Frost holds overall responsibility for UK relations with the EU.
+On 1 March 2021, David Frost became Minister of State in the Cabinet Office with responsibility for oversight of the implementation of the Trade and Cooperation Agreement and the Withdrawal Agreement, including the Protocol on Ireland/Northern Ireland.
+Lord Frost held overall responsibility for UK relations with the EU until his resignation in December 2021.
+At this point, UK Foreign Secretary Liz Truss took over ministerial responsibility for the UK’s relationship with the EU.
+She became co-chair of the Withdrawal Agreement Joint Committee, and the Trade and Cooperation Agreement Partnership Council.
+In September 2022, Liz Truss became Prime Minister and appointed James Cleverly as Foreign Secretary.

 In the New Decade, New Approach agreement, which restored devolved government in Northern Ireland, the UK Government committed to ensuring that members of the NI Executive would be invited to take part in meetings of the Withdrawal Agreement Joint Committee where Northern Ireland specific matters are being discussed, and where the Irish Government is present as part of the EU delegation.

-The Joint Ministerial Committee (JMC) is a set of Committees made up of Ministers from the UK, Scottish, and Welsh Governments, and the Northern Ireland Executive.
-It is designed to coordinate the relationship between the UK Government and the devolved administrations.
-The JMC on EU negotiations - JMC(EN) - was established to discuss matters relating to the UK’s exit from the EU and provide for political engagement on these matters.
+The Joint Ministerial Committee on EU negotiations - JMC(EN) - was established to discuss matters relating to the UK’s exit from the EU and to provide for political engagement on these matters.
+It was made up of Ministers from the UK, Scottish, and Welsh Governments, and the Northern Ireland Executive.
 The JMC (EU negotiations) met six times in 2020.

 In the referendum on 23rd June 2016, the UK voted by 52% to 48% to leave the EU.